jaredraycoleman/Southaven/Organizations/Kingdom of Solara.md

 ![[Kingdom-of-Solara-68fe9f7e.webp]]
 ## Overview

 The **Kingdom of Solara** is the dominant human kingdom in the southern lands, founded in Year 0 of the Solaran Calendar following a prophetic vision by Saint Calros.
 Named for the sun and the enlightenment it represents, Solara has grown from a coastal city-state into a vast kingdom spanning from the Seawatch coast through the fertile Windcrest Valley.
-The kingdom is built on the twin pillars of [[Elandria]]'s light and [[Orithon]]'s order, with [[The Church of Elandria]] serving as its spiritual foundation.
+The kingdom is built on the twin pillars of [[Elandria]]'s light and [[Orithon]]'s order, with [[Church of Elandria]] serving as its spiritual foundation.

 Solara is a land of culture, scholarship, and prosperity, where art and architecture flourish under royal patronage and the Church's guidance.
 Yet beneath its gilded surface lie tensions: noble houses vie for power, the Church's influence grows ever stronger, and dissenters flee to places like [[Lusteris]] in search of freedom from Solaran authority.